marcmascarell/artificer/README.md

 php artisan artificer:publish
 ```

 Add plugins you need (soon... you can find them in my repos).
+Please, be aware some plugins are under heavy development.

 Add a theme.
 Default: [mascame/artificer-default-theme](https://github.com/marcmascarell/artificer-default-theme/)